 Ornamental Umbrella Fountain Solar Water Feature Review

-A lovely ornamental scene is depicted within the fountain.
-The water comes out the top of the umbrella, trickling down its ‘spokes’ and cascading past the models of a little boy and girl, into the bowl below.
+As mentioned, a sweet ornamental tableau makes up the centrepiece, and this is what makes the style quite ‘cute and traditional’ when compared with more modern, minimalistic designs.
+Water comes out the top of the umbrella, trickling down the ‘spokes’ and cascading past the models of a little boy and girl.

 Traditional Barrel Solar Water Feature Review

 Fountains can add a lot of ambience to the garden, and even more so if they can run at night like this Traditional Barrel Solar Water Feature.
 The battery store charges up during the day, and can power both the fountain and four LED lights when there isn’t enough sun.